Siyu-C-TOMO/Warp_Pipeline/README.md

 #### `cryolo`
 **Goal**: Perform automated particle picking using a pre-trained CryoLo model.
 *   **Key Steps**:
-    1. Requires a `cryolo` directory prepared with a trained model.
+    1. If not exist, prepare a `cryolo` directory with a star-handler command.
     2. Runs CryoLo prediction on the tomograms listed in `ribo_list_final.txt`.
     3. Converts the output coordinates (`.coords`) to `.star` files.
     4. Filters the picked particles based on a Z-coordinate range specified in `ribo_list_final.txt` to exclude particles near the top or bottom of the tomogram.